What is mortgage amortization?

 Note that your amortization schedule affects only the principal and interest (P&I) portion of your mortgage payment.

-Payments for these other expenses will not be affected by your amortization schedule.
-Although, they may be subject to change throughout the loan term – for instance, if your property tax rates or homeowners insurance premiums change.
+Payments for these other expenses will not change with your amortization schedule.
+However, they will change throughout the loan term.
+For example:

 Why your amortization schedule matters